National Fire Service Week/Day

 1949“Flameproof Your Future!”

-National Safety Week or day observance in India
+National Fire Service Week or day observance 2024 in India Global EHS

 History of National Fire Service Week/Day